Ph.D., University of Florida

 Corporate Financial Distress

-Dr. Blay serves as director of the accounting doctoral program.
-He is a CPA with a background in auditing financial institutions and teaches Auditing at both the graduate and undergraduate level.
-He also teaches a doctoral seminar in auditing research.
-Dr. Blay has been nominated for both graduate and undergraduate university teaching awards, and was named the 2014 Beta Alpha Psi Accounting Professor of the Year.
-Dr. Blay serves on the AICPA’s Professional Skepticism Task Force, and from 2012-2015 sat on the AICPA's Auditing and Attestation Subcommittee, which is responsible for the content of the Auditing section of the CPA exam.
-He is a co-author on the Louwers, et al. Auditing and Assurance Services textbook and has also written a white paper for professors on introducing data analytics in the auditing classroom.
-Dr. Blay has served on several editorial boards and currently is Associate Editor of Issues in Accounting Education.
+Blay serves on the AICPA’s Professional Skepticism Task Force, and from 2012-2015, he sat on the its auditing and attestation subcommittee, which is responsible for the content of the auditing section of the CPA exam.
+He is a co-author on the Louwers, et al. Auditing and Assurance Services textbook and has written a white paper for professors on introducing data analytics in the auditing classroom.
+Blay has served on several editorial boards and currently is an associate editor of Issues in Accounting Education.

 Blay, Allen D., Eric Gooden, Mark Mellon, and Doug Stevens, “Can Social Norm Activation Improve Audit Quality?
-Evidence from an Experimental Audit Market”, Forthcoming, Journal of Business Ethics
+Evidence from an Experimental Audit Market,” 2019, Journal of Business Ethics

-Blay, Allen D., Eric Gooden, Mark Mellon, and Doug Stevens, “The Usefulness of Social Norm Theory in Empirical Business Ethics Research: A Review and Suggestions for Future Research”, Forthcoming, Journal of Business Ethics
+Blay, Allen D., Eric Gooden, Mark Mellon, and Doug Stevens, “The Usefulness of Social Norm Theory in Empirical Business Ethics Research: A Review and Suggestions for Future Research,” 2018, Journal of Business Ethics

 Blay, Allen D., and Martin G. Fennema, “Are Accountants Made or Born?
-An Analysis of Self-Selection into and Success in the Accounting Major”, Forthcoming, Issues in Accounting Education
+An Analysis of Self-Selection into and Success in the Accounting Major,” 2017, Issues in Accounting Education

 Blay, Allen D., Tim Kizirian, L. Dwight Sneathen, "The Effects of Fraud and Going-concern Risk on Auditors' Assessments of the Risk of Material Misstatement and Resulting Audit Procedures," International Journal of Auditing Vol. 11(3), November, 2007, 149-163.